 Regardless, the screen is bright and relatively easy to read in direct sunlight, but it isn’t as sharp as the screen you get in a VW Tiguan and the clunky menu screens mean it isn’t as easy to read if you glance at it quickly on the move.

-You do get plenty of physical shortcut buttons are a bonus, though, and they will help you switch between the features you’ll use most often, and there are two physical dials for the stereo volume and radio tuning.
+The array of physical shortcut buttons are a bonus, though, and they will help you switch between the features you’ll use most often.
+There are also two easily reached physical dials for the stereo volume and radio tuning.

-Turn attention back to the screen and the home menu is very difficult to decipher – it shows a window for the sat-nav, one for the stereo and a third showing you the status of the hybrid system, but they’re so jumbled together you’ll have real trouble reading them or following directions.
+Turn attention back to the screen and the home menu is very difficult to decipher.
+It displays a window for the sat-nav, one for the stereo and a third showing you the status of the hybrid system, but they’re so jumbled together you’ll have real trouble reading them or following directions.

 Sure, the graphics are nice and bright, but the system defaults to a very wide zoom which makes spotting upcoming turns rather tricky.
 You can zoom in manually, but only using the on-screen buttons.
 Using a pinching motion, which you would on a smartphone, means that the map stops following your progress and stays in a fixed position.